-On Joinup a release represents an open-source software of semantic asset that is made available by developers to the user community who can then test, use, or explore it.
+On Joinup a release represents an open-source software or interoperability solutions that is made available by developers to the user community who can then test, use, or explore it.
 A release is usually associated to a particular release number or version number.
-It consists of a collection of files such as source code, binary files, documentation, and support material related to an open-source software (OSS) or semantic interoperability asset.
+It consists of a collection of files such as source code, binary files, documentation, and support material related to an open-source software (OSS) or interoperability solution.

 Who can download a release?

 Both unregistered and registered users can view and download a release.

 How to download a release?

 - Navigate to the project of which you want to see the release;

 - Click on the “Release” menu item on the left of the page;